• Skip to primary navigation

 We are an in-network provider with TRICARE.
 If you have TRICARE insurance, it is possible that your policy may provide coverage for you or a family member, depending on your specific policy and condition.
 Our New Patient Coordinator can discuss this with you in further detail.

-For all other insurance, we are considered out of network and cannot file insurance on your behalf.
-We can, however, provide you with the appropriate paperwork at the end of your treatment.
-Then you can submit it to your insurance company to see if they will provide you with any reimbursement.
+For all other insurance plans, we are out-of-network and cannot file claims on your behalf.
+We can, however, provide you with the paperwork at the end of your treatment.
+Then, you can submit it to your insurance company to see if they will reimburse you.

-Currently, rTMS is FDA cleared for Depression and OCD (Obsessive Compulsive Disorder.)
+Currently, rTMS is FDA-approved for Major Depressive Disorder, Treatment-resistant Depression, and OCD (Obsessive Compulsive Disorder).
 Treatment for all other conditions is considered “off-label.”
-However, for non-FDA-approved treatment, it is not likely that insurance will provide reimbursement for our protocols.
+For non-FDA-approved treatments, it is unlikely that insurance will reimburse for our protocols.

-Some patients have reported that they have been able to receive some reimbursement for EEGs or clinical evaluations.
+Some patients have reported receiving reimbursement for EEGs or clinical evaluations.
 However, this depends on their health coverage.
-Additionally, Medicare patients have reported that their coverage provides no reimbursement for MeRT.
+Medicare patients have reported that their coverage does not reimburse MeRT.

 We take all major credit cards, including Visa, MasterCard, American Express, and Discover.